TRaSH-Guides/Guides/docs/Plex/streaming-troubleshooting.md

 - **Quality profile** - The bitrate/resolution ceiling the client (or a manual override) has requested.

-Read the stream stats before assuming the cause.
+!!! tip "Read the stream stats before assuming the cause"

     - `Direct Play` with low bandwidth on a LAN device points at the client or its Wi-Fi, not the server.
     - `Transcode` with high CPU usage points at the server or a client compatibility gap.
     - `WAN` with a `relay` connection points at remote access.

 ## Reading Tracearr